-If there will be other occupants of the rental that aren’t included in the lease, the name(s) of these people should be written in the spaces provided.
-Then, enter the maximum number of people that could potentially stay on a certain night in the condo.
+If there will be other occupants of the rental that aren’t included in the lease, the names of these people should be written in the spaces provided.
+Then, enter the maximum number of people that could potentially stay on any given night in the condo.

 Step 8 – Utilities

 In a condo, it’s standard for the landlord to pay for water, sewer, and heat and let the tenant pay for the remaining utilities.
 However, the landlord can decide to break up the utilities any way they wish.
 All utilities that will be paid for by the tenant should have a checkmark beside them.
 Any appliances included in the condo should also be listed (refrigerator, microwave, washer/dryer, etc.).

 There are three (3) options the owner can select regarding tenant pets.
 If any and all pets are allowed in the rental for a certain fee, check the first box and enter the amount ($) of the additional monthly fee.
 If the landlord wants to restrict the tenant to a certain type of pet (such as a small dog), describe the type of pet and enter the amount of additional fee.
 Finally, if the tenant is prohibited from having a pet in the condominium, the third box should be checked.